yandex-cloud/docs/en/_tutorials/dataplatform/mssql-data-migration.md

       {% include [terraform-apply](../../_includes/mdb/terraform/apply.md) %}

-      This will delete all the resources described in the `sqlserver-data-migration.tf` configuration file.
+      All the resources described in the `to-mms-logical-repl-and-snapshot.tf` configuration file will be deleted.

 {% endlist %}